nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

 Building node.js on Cygwin (Windows)
 ====

 **NOTE: v0.2.6 and v0.3.1 build on Cygwin.
-The latests versions do not.**
+The versions between v0.3.1 and v0.4.0 do not.
+Since v0.4.0 node builds again on Cygwin.**